Published: February 7, 2024 | Last Updated: June 27, 2024

 This Disney classic is widely recognized for its allusion to Shakespeare’s tragedy, “Hamlet.”

-The story of Simba mirrors the journey of Hamlet, dealing with themes of revenge, the quest for justice, and the struggle for the throne after the murder of the king by a close family member.
+The story of Simba mirrors Hamlet’s journey, dealing with themes of revenge, the quest for justice, and the struggle for the throne after the king’s murder by a close family member.

 See more about themes in movies.